SteveClement/CV/bio.md

 ---

 ### Short
-Steve Clement is a seasoned security engineer and founder of multiple tech ventures, including a successful exit with ION Group.
+Steve Clement is the team-lead of Range42, Luxembourg’s national cyber-range initiative, and a seasoned security engineer and founder of multiple tech ventures including a successful exit with ION Group.
 Specializing in Unix systems such as OpenBSD, FreeBSD, and Linux, he is passionate about sharing knowledge and advancing free and open source software and hardware.
 With two decades in technology, start-ups, and cybersecurity, his recent work centers on education, threat intelligence, and collaborative hardware projects.
 As **team lead of Range42**, he oversees the design and implementation of an open-source cyber range platform supporting training, standardisation, and research.
+Connect with Steve on [LinkedIn](https://linkedin.com/steveclement3) or via email ([steve@localhost.lu](mailto:steve@localhost.lu)) … for collaboration on open-source cyber-range initiatives, hardware security research, or training programmes.

 ---